LESSON GROUP 2 PART 1

 FAST FACT: A DOGS NORMAL BODY TEMPERATURE RANGES FROM 100.4° TO 102.5° FAHRENHEIT.
 THIS MEANS THEY DO NOT NEED AS WARM OF WATER TO BE COMFORTABLE AS HUMANS REQUIRE, AS HUMAN’S NORMAL BODY TEMPERATURE IS 98.6° FAHRENHEIT.
 SO, USE WATER THAT IS SLIGHTLY COOLER THAN YOU WOULD BE COMFORTABLE SHOWERING IN.

 The next step is to apply shampoo.
 Dog shampoos are usually concentrated; this means you will need to mix them with water to use them.
 Most salons have special mixing bottles with dilution rates and levels printed on them.

 VIRTUAL FIELD TRIP THE IMPORTANCE OF CLEANING YOUR SHAMPOO MIXING BOTTLES.

-Once the dog is completely clean it will need to have a final, thorough, rinse.
-You rinse moving from the neck toward the tail and from the top to the bottom of the dog.
+Once the dog is completely clean, it will need to have a final, thorough rinse.
+You rinse moving from the neck toward the tail and from the top to the dog’s bottom.
 The head can be rinsed last, again, being careful not to get water into the dog’s ears or nose.

 DOG BATHING WITH A BATHING SYSTEM